 The lights dimmed and the orchestra began the overture.
 The Chrysler Center in downtown Norfolk was packed as the American Ballet Theatre’s performance of Giselle put on a gripping show of a timeless ballet favorite.
 Misty Copeland emerged from the wings as one of the villagers and I sat abruptly in awe.

 I have always been inspired by her story.
 She started dancing at a late age of 13 and gave hope to all the “late starters” of dance that no obstacle can be too tough to overcome.
-A few years later I had an opportunity to perform for her with my dance group (Urbanknowlogy 101) for a Virginia Girl’s Summit conference.
+A few years later I had an opportunity to perform for her with my dance group (Urbanknowlogy 101) for the Virginia Girls Summit.
 Copeland was standing a few feet away from me, watching me do something that she inspired me to do in the first place.
 She then took the stage and shared her story of how she overcame discrimination throughout her ballet career and worked her hardest to get to where she was today.

 Copeland made history as the first African-American principal dancer at the American Ballet Theatre.
 She has broken boundaries, becoming the changing face of ballet, and inspiring young dancers of all ethnicities that a ballerina is something they can be.